rilldata/rill/docs/docs/reference/project-files/sources.md

     - If both `rows` and `files` are specified, each file matching the `files` clause will be extracted according to the `rows` clause.
     - If only `rows` is specified, no limit on number of files is applied.
 For example, getting a 1 GB `head` extract will download as many files as necessary.
     - If only `files` is specified, each file will be fully ingested.

-**`query`**
- — The query is run against data stored on motherduck account and the results are used as source.

 **`db`**
  — Optionally set database for motherduck connector.